alexgoryushkin/sharedrop.stream/README.md

 ## Local development

 1. Setup Firebase:
-    1. [Sign up](https://www.firebase.com) for a Firebase account and create a database.
+    1. [Sign up](https://www.firebase.com) for a Firebase account and create `Realtime Database`.
-    2. Go to "Security Rules" tab, click "Load Rules" button and select `firebase_rules.json` file.
+    2. Go to "Rules" tab, replace existing content by content from `firebase_rules.json` file.
-    3. Take note of your database URL and its secret, which can be found in "Secrets" tab.
+    3. Take note of your database URL and its secret, which can be found in "Project settings" > "Service accounts" > "Database Secrets" tab.
 2. Run `npm install -g ember-cli` to install Ember CLI.
 3. Run `yarn` to install app dependencies.
 4. Run `cp .env{.sample,}` to create `.env` file.
 This file will be used by Foreman to set environment variables when running the app locally.